RushilSethi/Mitraz/README.md

 ## Running the App
 Once everything is set up, you can run the development server and open the app in your browser to see it in action.

-**Acknowledgement**
-This app was built with guidance from a few videos on youtube that provided foundational insights into its development.
+**Acknowledgement:**This app was built with guidance from a few videos on youtube that provided foundational insights into its development.
 I followed tutorials for learning to work with Appwrite DB and its integration with frontend(vite.js) using react-queries and mutations.